2018 Bali gubernatorial election

-The 2018 Bali gubernatorial election took place on 27 June 2018 as part of the simultaneous local elections.
-It was held to elect the governor of Bali along with their deputy, whilst members of the provincial council (Dewan Perwakilan Rakyat Daerah) will be re-elected in 2019.
+The 2018 Bali gubernatorial election took place on 27 June 2018 as part of the simultaneous local elections in Indonesia.
+It was held to elect the governor of Bali along with their deputy for five-year term (2018–2023), whilst members of the Bali Regional House of Representatives (DPRD) will be re-elected in 2019.
+Candidate I Wayan Koster of the Indonesian Democratic Party of Struggle (PDI-P) won this election defeating the candidate nominated by the Golkar Party Ida Bagus Rai Dharmawijaya Mantra.

 Incumbent I Made Mangku Pastika was barred from participating in the re-elections after having served two full terms.
-Contesting the election were Denpasar mayor Ida Bagus Rai Dharmawijaya Mantra and People's Representative Council member I Wayan Koster.
+Contesting the election were Denpasar's mayor Ida Bagus Rai Dharmawijaya Mantra and House of Representatives member I Wayan Koster.

 Timeline

 Registration for party-backed candidates were opened between 8 and 10 January 2018, while independent candidates were required to register between 22 and 26 November 2017.
 The numerical order of the candidates were determined on 13 February through a lottery.
 The campaigning period would commence between 15 February and 24 June, with a three-day election silence before voting on 27 June.

 Up until the registration deadline, no independent candidates registered to contest the election.
 On 23 April, the regional KPU declared that there will be 2,982,201 eligible voters across the province.